Is your fundraising program failing? Good!

 Founder & President, The Healthy Non-Profit LLC

 Posted on September 11, 2012, in Fundraising, leadership, nonprofit, resource development and tagged case for support, donor, fundraising, innovation, Jeremy Gut, leadership, marketing, nonprofit, Penelope Burk, philanthropy, resource development, social media.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.